virtjs/virtjs.github.io/_metalsmith/content/developers/writing-an-engine.md

 # Writing an Engine

 Creating an emulator is as simple as creating a few classes.
-Let's see what Virt.js can do for you!
+Let's see what Virtjs can do for you!

 In this tutorial, we will create an engine for the brainfuck language.